17th October 2019 – 17:30

 - Moderated by Mark Westmoreland (Leiden University)

-will look at photography and photographic circulation in British Mandate Palestine.
+looked at photography and photographic circulation in British Mandate Palestine.